marcelluscaio/faceMovie/readme.md

 - [ ] User review appears on tooltip
 - [ ] Make OMDB fetch independent from NYTimes
 - [ ] Try to fix Chrome bug with dimnesion set in JS
+- [ ] Check if Dark mode implementation abides by these rules (https://css-tricks.com/a-complete-guide-to-dark-mode-on-the-web/)

 ## Planning/Timeline
 - [X] Create layout on Figma